How to Create Sticky Navigation for WordPress

 In a scroll-dominated landscape, sticky headers are a helpful courtesy to users, ensuring your navigation is always visible and easily accessible.

-But if you’re not using an Upfront theme, the easiest way to add sticky navigation is with a plugin.
+If you’re not using a framework the easiest way to add sticky navigation is with a plugin.
 So in today’s post we’ll look at the pros and cons of adding this kind of feature to your site and some fantastic plugins to help you get there.

 The Pros and Cons of Sticky Headers